Job Search Masterclass Managing the Job Search Process

 Most people looking for jobs treat negotiation like a card game, using screenshots from Glassdoor as their hand.
 They are told to "know what they are worth," wait for the company to offer first, and then ask for about 15% more because a website suggested it.
 This way of thinking, focusing only on Comparison and Leverage, is old-fashioned.
 It’s like fighting in a battle when you should be working together, treating a big career step like haggling over a used item.

 To succeed, you need to switch to Economic Impact Mapping.
 Top professionals stop asking for higher pay and start suggesting a bigger, more valuable investment.
-By changing the focus from "what the market pays" to the exact dollar amount of the problems you plan to solve, you change from being a cost to being a key planner.
+Shifting the focus from "what the market pays" to the exact dollar amount of the problems you plan to solve changes you from being a cost to being a key planner.
 This guide will show you how to build a Success-Linked Bridge, connecting your pay to proven business results so you are paid for the value you create, not just the chair you sit in.

 Strategic Compensation Blueprint